vikpe/automapshot-ezquake/README.md

 > Automate screenshots of QuakeWorld maps.

-Uses an ezQuake client to cycle through maps, load camera settings and then take screenshots.
+Uses an ezQuake client to cycle through maps, load camera settings and take screenshots.

 ## Requirements